Soap: Modern period

 Caricature of Lillie Langtry, from Punch, Christmas 1890: The soap box on which she sits reflects her endorsements of cosmetics and soaps.

 Until the Industrial Revolution, soapmaking was conducted on a small scale and the product was rough.
 In 1780, James Keir established a chemical works at Tipton, for the manufacture of alkali from the sulfates of potash and soda, to which he afterwards added a soap manufactory.
 The method of extraction proceeded on a discovery of Keir's.
 In 1790, Nicolas Leblanc discovered how to make alkali from common salt.
 Andrew Pears started making a high-quality, transparent soap, Pears soap, in 1807 in London.
 His son-in-law, Thomas J. Barratt, became the brand manager (the first of its kind) for Pears in 1865.
 In 1882, Barratt recruited English actress and socialite Lillie Langtry to become the poster-girl for Pears soap, making her the first celebrity to endorse a commercial product.

 William Gossage produced low-priced, good-quality soap from the 1850s.
 Robert Spear Hudson began manufacturing a soap powder in 1837, initially by grinding the soap with a mortar and pestle.
 American manufacturer Benjamin T. Babbitt introduced marketing innovations that included the sale of bar soap and distribution of product samples.
 William Hesketh Lever and his brother, James, bought a small soap works in Warrington in 1886 and founded what is still one of the largest soap businesses, formerly called Lever Brothers and now called Unilever.
 These soap businesses were among the first to employ large-scale advertising campaigns.

 Liquid soap

-Liquid soap was invented in the nineteenth century; in 1865, William Sheppard patented a liquid version of soap.
+Liquid soap was invented in the nineteenth century.
+In 1865, William Sheppard patented a liquid version of soap.
 In 1898, B.J.
-Johnson developed a soap derived from palm and olive oils; his company, the B.J.
+Johnson developed a soap derived from palm and olive oils.
+His company, the B.J.
 Johnson Soap Company, introduced "Palmolive" brand soap that same year.
 This new brand of soap became popular rapidly, and to such a degree that B.J.
 Johnson Soap Company changed its name to Palmolive.

 In the early 1900s, other companies began to develop their own liquid soaps.
-Such products as Pine-Sol and Tide appeared on the market, making the process of cleaning things other than skin, such as clothing, floors, and bathrooms, much easier.
+Products like Pine-Sol and Tide appeared on the market, making the process of cleaning things other than skin, such as clothing, floors, and bathrooms, much easier.

 Liquid soap also works better for more traditional or non-machine washing methods, such as using a washboard.